The ABC Data Exchange

 Key Takeaways

-There was an increase in adults with an Associate’s Degree or higher 2009-2021.
+There was an increase in adults with an Associate's Degree or higher from 2009 to 2023.